Capillary/ecom-api-document/source/includes/_order.md

 orderId* | int | Unique id of the order for which you want to update transaction details paymentStatus | enum | New status of the current transaction.
-Values: `P` for pending, `A` for authorized, `F` for failed respCode | string | Unique code generated for the transaction from the payment gateway txnID | long | Unique id of the specific transaction that you want to update respMsg | string | Response message received for the transaction from the payment gateway gVcode | string | Coupon code used for the order (to update gift voucher transaction ) pointsBurned | int | Number of points burned for the transaction (to update points based transaction)
+Values: `P` for pending, `A` for authorized, `F` for failed respCode | string | Unique code generated for the transaction from the payment gateway txnID | long | Unique id of the specific transaction that you want to update.
+Required to update a specific transaction of an order respMsg | string | Response message received for the transaction from the payment gateway gVcode | string | Coupon code used for the order (to update gift voucher transaction ) pointsBurned | int | Number of points burned for the transaction (to update points based transaction)